Kansas City Divorce Lawyers

 Will I get spousal support/maintenance?

 The short answer is: it depends.
 Every marriage brings about unique circumstances that courts will factor into a maintenance determination.
-Even when maintenance is ordered, the amount and the duration of maintenance differs in each case and may even be modified as the parties’ circumstances change.
+Even when maintenance is ordered, the amount and duration of maintenance differ in each case and may even be modified as the parties’ circumstances change.

-In Missouri, courts look at various factors when determining maintenance, as well.
-However, the time limit to maintenance is very different.
-In some instances, where the court finds that a spouse has significant need, permanent maintenance may be ordered even until retirement age.
+In Missouri, courts look at various factors when determining maintenance as well.
+However, the time limit for maintenance is very different.
+In some instances, where the court finds that a spouse has a significant need, permanent maintenance may be ordered even until retirement age.

 Our Locations